Henry III of France: Sexuality

+Additionally, Robert Knecht remarks that Henry's "mignons" came from ancient and noble families from the French provinces who had served the French crown since the late XVth century - "Their elevation was part of a royal strategy aimed at strengthening the networks of fidélité over which their parents presided".
+The mignons were military commanders and were expected to raise troops in their provinces for the king if requested.
+Henry used his pool of minions to quickly fill newly opened important posts as they became available and thus reduce the influence of the Guises and their faction at the court.
+Marguerite de Navarre wrote in her memoirs that Henry poached several members of the household of his brother, duc d'Alençon, targeting those who came from the most important families.
+Henry attempted to further consolidate these networks by arranging marriages for his mignons.
+For example, one of his earliest mignons, Henri de Saint-Sulpice, belonged to an important family of Upper-Quercy, in the southwestern France.
+In 1576, he married Catherine de Carmaing, a wealthy heiress whose family controlled neighboring Languedoc and Lauragais, following arrangements by the king.
+The minions were thus a critical component in Henry's attempts to create "a nobility tied exclusively to his person and capable of serving him far beyond the court".
+The concept of mignon only acquired pejorative connotations in mid-sixteenth century when the Valois were replaced by the Bourbon dynasty.

 Elizabeth

 In 1570, discussions commenced arranging for Henry to court Queen Elizabeth I of England.
 Elizabeth, almost 37, was expected by many parties in her country to marry and produce an heir.
 However, nothing came of these discussions.
 In initiating them, Elizabeth is viewed by historians as having intended only to arouse the concern of Spain, rather than contemplate marriage seriously.
 Henry's mother felt the chance of marriage despite differing religious views (Henry was Catholic, Elizabeth Protestant) simply required personal sacrifice.
 Henry tactlessly referred to Elizabeth as a putain publique ("public whore") and made ridiculous remarks about their difference in age (he was 18 years younger at a time when such large age differences between spouses were not at all uncommon).